wp-plugins/wp-fjqgrid/readme.txt

 Yes!
 The plugin is free.
 And jqGrid is free too, refers to: http://www.trirand.com/blog/?page_id=932

 = The plugin is not working!
 What can I do? =
 Please send me the description of the error, and all the info you can about your configuration (WP, PHP and MySQL versions, configuration details,...).
+Useful may be also the MySQL script to create your table and the malfunctioning page html code.
 You can use WP plugin support page.
 I'll be happy to help you!

 = What I should be aware of? =
 * Remember to set 'Enable' in the configuration page.
 * Remember to list your table in the allowed ones in configuration page.
+* The 'custom fields formatting' is very tricky: use it only if you know what you are doing!
 * The 'idtable' must be unique for each grid displayed: you can even display the same db table multiple times, but with differnet idtables.
 * Some themes may require a css tuning to display properly all the elements.

 = Which are the know limitations or issues? =
-* Your table MUST have the first field set as primary key
+* Your table MUST have ONE and ONLY ONE field set as primary key, if not the first field will be use as PK.
-* There are security issues.
-Probably should limit access to logged-in users
 * The fields render and size are set to a default, possible but not easy to set them for each field
 * No decode/pull down lists available
-* Must insert dates in format YYYY-MM-DD HH:MM and numbers with DOT decimal separator and NO thousand separator
+* Must insert numbers with DOT decimal separator and NO thousand separator
-* CRUD edit/delete/insert does not check for errors! simply refuse to work...
+* Datetime edit check is not supported in jqGrid
 * (all these will be fixed in future releases, but until now...)

 = Third parts js and css =